WPIX at 70: The classic films of New York’s Movie Station

 And one bit of trivia: WPIX did air “It’s A Wonderful Life” in the 1980s, back when the film was in the public domain, and before Republic/Paramount was able to claim that the film’s music score protected the copyright.
 The film went from airing on hundreds of stations and cable networks to running on one place— NBC.

 What a wonderful role WPIX played in making me a fan of classic film, and I can state many out there feel the same way.
-They were wonderful times sitting in a easy chair and watching some of the best films made during Hollywood’s golden years — and discovering British greats as well.
+They were wonderful times sitting in an easy chair and watching some of the best films made during Hollywood’s golden years — and discovering British greats as well.

 Thank you WPIX!